 Day Camps in 2020

-Day Camps operating in the summer of 2020 will adhere to OCA’s 2020 Standards for health and safety, OCA’s COVID-19 Summer 2020 Standards and also the Day Camp Guidelines from the Ministry of Health.
+Day Camps operating in the summer of 2020 will adhere to OCA’s 2020 Standards for health and safety, OCA’s COVID-19 Summer 2020 Standards and also the Ministry of Health: COVID-19 Guidance: Summer Day Camps.
 On May 19, 2020 the Government of Ontario announced that overnight camps in Ontario will continue to be ordered closed throughout the summer.
 To see a list of OCA accredited day camp programs for summer 2020, please click here.